Bachelor of Science in Construction Engineering Program

 - To be engaged engineering professionals who are aware of and comprehend the ethical, social, environmental, and economic impacts of engineering solutions.

 - To be engaged citizens who become involved and seek leadership roles in professional societies and community organizations.

-Additional curriculum information can be found in Curriculum Guide, Course Descriptions (http://www.ndsu.edu/bulletin/courses/), CM&E Course Prerequisites, CE Course Prerequisites, and Technical Elective Course List.
+A complete BS in Construction Engineering can be found in NDSU Bulletin.
+Additional curriculum information can be found in Curriculum Guide, Course Descriptions (https://bulletin.ndsu.edu/course-catalog/), CM&E Course Prerequisites, CE Course Prerequisites, and Technical Elective Course List.
 After admitted to the program, each student will be assigned to a faculty member.
 The faculty member will work with the student to develop a plan of study, the road map to earn the BS in Construction Engineering degree.

 Admission Contact Information